4d/go-mobile/docs/tutorials/creating-detail-forms/create-detail-form-template.md

 ```![Custom template final result](assets/en/custom-detailform/custom-template-final-result.png)```

-## Download the Starter Project
+## Download the Starter project

-To begin, download the **Starter Project**, which includes:
+To begin, download the **Starter project**, which includes:

 * A **Custom Detail form** folder (custom Detail form template folder)
 * A **Contact.4dbase** file (Contact demo database with a ready to use mobile app project)

 <div style= {{ textAlign: "center", marginTop: "20px", marginBottom: "20px" }}>
-<a className="button"
+<a className="button button--primary"
-href="https://github.com/4d-for-ios/tutorial-CustomDetailFormStarter/archive/67c9c2f4672083e999a4a592a069d7ca45b3351e.zip">CUSTOM DETAIL FORM STARTER PROJECT</a>
+href="https://github.com/4d-for-ios/tutorial-CustomDetailFormStarter/archive/67c9c2f4672083e999a4a592a069d7ca45b3351e.zip">CUSTOM DETAIL FORM Starter project</a>
 </div>

 You are now ready to create your first detail form template !